twintproject/twint-splunk/README.md

 Example scripts that you can run with this app:

 - `./twint --run-python-script ./python-scripts/hello.py` - Hello World!
-- `./twint --run-python-script ./python-scripts/get-user-info` - Get user info for `dmuth`
+- `./twint --run-python-script ./python-scripts/get-user-info dmuth` - Get user info for `dmuth`
+- `./twint --run-python-script ./python-scripts/get-user-tweets dmuth` - Get 20 recent tweets for `dmuth`
+- `./twint --run-python-script ./python-scripts/get-user-following dmuth` - Get 20 users `dmuth` is following

+Configuration options for the module can be found at https://github.com/twintproject/twint/wiki/Configuration

 ## Data Analytics in Splunk